lamzf1998/Image-Detection-Bypass-Utility/README.md

 ## Using the GUI (at-a-glance)
 1. **Choose Input** — opens file dialog; sets suggested output path automatically.
 2. *(optional)* **Choose Reference** — used for FFT/color reference (OpenCV-based color match supported).
+3. *(optional)* **Choose Auto White-Balance Reference** — used for auto white-balance correction (applied before CLAHE).
-3. **Choose Output** — where processed image will be written.
+4. **Choose Output** — where processed image will be written.
-4. **Auto Mode** — enable for a single slider to control a bundled preset.
+5. **Auto Mode** — enable for a single slider to control a bundled preset.
-5. **Manual Mode** — tune individual parameters in the Parameters group.
+6. **Manual Mode** — tune individual parameters in the Parameters group.
-6. **Camera Simulator** — enable to reveal camera-specific controls (Bayer, JPEG cycles, vignette, chroma, etc.).
+7. **Camera Simulator** — enable to reveal camera-specific controls (Bayer, JPEG cycles, vignette, chroma, etc.).
-7. Click **Run — Process Image** to start.
+8. Click **Run — Process Image** to start.
 The GUI disables controls while running and shows progress.
-8. When finished, the output preview and Output analysis panel update automatically.
+9. When finished, the output preview and Output analysis panel update automatically.

 ---